All events and activities take place on the Bethel College campus in North Newton unless otherwise noted.

 Luyken Fine Arts Center lobby | 1 – 2 p.m.

-Purchase tickets for the Fall Fest production.
+Purchase tickets for the Fall Fest production: Vanya and Sonia and Masha and Spike by Christopher Durang.

 Kauffman Museum